cmarrin/OldClover/README.md

 The target for a function call is an absolute byte address in RAM.
 The Call instruction is extended and takes a subsequent byte allowing for an address 4KB in size.
 A long Call could be created which would allow for a 64KB address range.

+### Native Functions

 Clover also supports native functions.
 They are kept in modules added to the runtime to add function calls for specific applications.
-There is a Core set included with Clover which does things like converting float to int, generating random numbers, etc.
+There is a Core set included with Clover which does things like converting float to int, generating random numbers, etc. Modules can be written by subclassing the NativeModule base class.
+These are passed to the compiler and interpreter to add functionality. ifdefs are used to compile only the runtime parts for Arduino to reduce space.
+The functions in each module have a byte id.
+Each module can have up to 16 functions, so each module has a prefix of 0x?0.
+The first two prefixes (0x00 and 0x10) are reserved for the Core module.
+The prefix for other modules must be managed by the developer to avoid conflicts.

+A long version of CallNative could be created with a 2 byte function id to extend the number of functions to 64K.

+### Log

+Clover has a Log statement.
+It is structured like printf, taking a format string followed by up to 16 params.
+These are used whenever a '%' format command is encountered.
+Currently only '%i' and '%f' are handled.
+And no type checking is done currently.
+So passing an integer where a float is expected will result in the wrong value being printed.
+The format string is preceded by a sz byte.
+So the format string is limited to 256 characters.

 ## Future Work